claireaustin/Hackathon_CanDev2018-10-20/README.md

 ### Key points to remember
 * Use only free, open source software.
+* Your computer code must nicely organized and thoroughly commented.
 * All implementation must be based on original work.
 * Provide appropriate attributions and hyperlinks in your deliverables.